Previous | Next | Home

 To resolve implicit intents, Android relies on intent filters, which are described in the next section.

 An intent can name a target component but if a target is not named explicitly Android locates the best component to respond to the intent by comparing the intent object to the intent filters of potential targets.
 A component's intent filters tell Android which kinds of intents the component is able to handle.
-The intent filters of a component are declared in the manifest file (see the intent-filter tags in the above listing of a sample Manifest.xml file).
+(It is this capability that enables the sharing of components described above.)
+The intent filters of a component are declared in the manifest file, as illustrated by the intent-filter tags in the above listing of a sample Manifest.xml file.
 A more extensive discussion of intents and intent filters may be found in Intents and Intent Filters.

 A programmer can use an Intent to launch various Google applications in particular ways, for example to dial a specific phone number or open a streetview on a particular location.
 Here is a partial list of possibilities.